Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Observables and black hole parameter estimation

-Indeed, while $R_s$ designates approximately the actual size of the shadow, $\delta_s$ connotes the shadow deformation from the circular reference circle.
-These observables are defined as \cite{Hioki2009} using the relations $X_b=X_t$ and $Y_b=-Y_t$, and where subscripts $r$, $l$, $t$ and $b$, respectively, stand for the right, left, top and bottom of the shadow boundary.
-For an equatorial observer, the distortion $D$ may vary between $\sqrt{3}/2\leq D<1$, with $D=1$ for the Schwarzschild case ($a=0$) and $D=\sqrt{3}/2$ for extremal Kerr case ($a=M$) \cite{Tsupko:2017rdo}.
 We plot the observables $A$ and $D$ in Fig.~\ref{obs}, and it is evident that all the three parameters $a$, $\alpha$ and $l_0$ have a profound impact on the shadow area.
-Both the area $A$ and oblateness $D$ increases with $l_0$ for fixed values of $\alpha$ and $a$ and decreases with $\alpha$ for fixed values of $l_0$ and $a$.
+Both $A$ and $D$ increase with $l_0$ for fixed values of $\alpha$ and $a$ and decreases with $\alpha$ for fixed values of $l_0$ and $a$.
 Both $A$ and $D$ decrease with $a$ for fixed values of $\alpha$ and $l_0$.
-Moreover, evidently from the lower panels in Fig.~\ref{obs}, the area of the hairy Kerr Black holes is smaller than that of the Kerr black hole and also is more distorted, which can also be checked from Fig.~\ref{shadow1}.
+Moreover, evidently from the lower panels in Fig.~\ref{obs}, the shadow area of the hairy Kerr black holes is smaller than that of the Kerr black hole and also is more distorted, which can also be checked from Fig.~\ref{shadow}.

-We plot the contour map of the observables $A$ and $D$ in the ($a$, $l_0$) plane (Fig.~\ref{parameterestimation}).
-It is clear from the Fig.~\ref{parameterestimation} that the intersection point gives an exact value of parameters $a$ and $l_0$ for the chosen value of $A$ and $D$.
+Furthermore, we plot the contour map of the observables $A$ and $D$ in the ( $l_0$-$a$) plane (Fig.~\ref{parameterestimation}).
+It is clear from the Fig.~\ref{parameterestimation} that the intersection points give exact values of parameters $a$ and $l_0$ for the chosen value of $A$ and $D$.
 In the Table~\ref{parameter_table2} we have shown the estimated values of parameters $a$ and $l_0$ of hairy Kerr black holes for given shadow observables $A$ and $D$.